RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/cloud-native-architectures.md

  * `OpenJDK` - The Red Hat build of OpenJDK is an open source implementation of the Java™ Platform, Standard Edition (Java SE) supported and maintained by the OpenJDK community.

-Red Hat Applicaton Runtime​s​ products and components included in this portfolio offering are:
+Red Hat Runtime​s​ products and components included in this portfolio offering are:

 ![rhar]({% image_path rhar.png %})

  * `Red Hat® JBoss® Enterprise Application Platform 7​​ (JBoss EAP)` is the market-leading open source platform formodern Java applications deployed in any environment.
-    JBoss EAP’s architecture is lightweight, modular, and cloud ready.Based on the open source WildFly app server project, the platform offers powerful management and automation for greaterdeveloper productivity.
+    JBoss EAP’s architecture is lightweight, modular, and cloud ready.Based on the open source WildFly app server project, the platform offers powerful management and automation for greater developer productivity.

  * `A set of cloud-native runtimes` are Spring Boot with Tomcat, Reactive Vert.x, Javascript Node.Js, MicroProfile Throntail.(`Quarkus is coming soon!!`)